mobxjs/mobx/refguide/api.md

 _State_ is is all the factual information that lives inside your application.
 This might be the profile of the user that is logged in, the tasks he needs to manage, or the fact that the sidebar currently collapsed.
-With Mobservable you can make your state reactive.
+With MobX you can make your state reactive.
 This means that all derived views based on your state are updated automatically.
 The first section of this api documentation describes how to [make data reactive](#making-state-reactive).

 _Views_ are all pieces of information that can be derived from the _State_ or its mutations.